rstol/romeostoll.com/_pages/about.md

 ## What am I doing now?

-studying at ETH Zürich, finishing projects, and learning new hobbie like sailing and judo!
+studying at ETH Zürich, finishing projects, learning sailing and started DJing again with different style of music!

 Sometimes, I'm in exploration mode, listening, reading, trying new experiences, and taking in new information.